CristianSusa/piano-allwinner-113/embedded-systems-development/README.md

 ### 7. Debian
 The last step is to load an OS to the SD Card.
-Within the `Resources` folder you have `debian_bookworm`.
+Within the `resources` folder you have `debian_bookworm`.
 You just need to copy the files into the fifth partition, the one we just resized.
 ```
 cd your-path/debian_bookworm
 sudo cp -avr * /media/USER/FIFTH-PARTITION/  # That fifth partition is usually something with a lot of characters like d4ab1e98-2104-4b8f-8526-55a987f8b082 in my case